dmytro-ustynov/ItemsManager/README.md

 6. Load items to DB.
 You may upload the collection to MongoDB Manually, or create admin user and load them from xls file.

+To upload manually - connect to your Database with the 3rd party tool like MongoDB Compass or Robo 3T with credentials you have specified in `.env` file and insert items to the collection "ITEMS".

-7. Create admin user.
+7. Create root user.
 Go to http://localhost:5000/docs#/user/user_signup_user_signup_post.
- - Create user using this endpoint, Press try it put and write username and password as json.
+ - Create user using this endpoint, Press try it put and write username "root" and password as json.
 Not well secured, I know, but you need it only once.
 And it fits well for internal use.
 And for every other admin user you will utilize operating this app.
+Remember the root password, you will need it to approve other users.

 8. Prepare xls table with items you want to add.
 Required fields are only :